AmigaMaster/Simple-Game-Solutions/solutions/H/Hollywood Monsters-EN.md

 ### 2.14.
 Garden

-- Go to the warehouse
+- Go to the warehouse (you will talk to Otto)

 ### 2.15.
 Secretary's Office